digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 Submitting your work
 ====================

-To submit your work come to office hours or class on an “Assignment day” and sign up for a demo via `wustl-cse.help <https://wustl-cse.help/>`_.
+Get your assignment graded by bringing it to lab on Wednesday/Thursday or going to office hours and signing up for a demo via `wustl-cse.help <https://wustl-cse.help/>`_.

+Confirm that your score is recorded in `Canvas <https://wustl.instructure.com/courses/133664>`_.
+Mistakes can happen and you should always confirm credit is recorded before leaving class!